Jeff's Favorite Jazz Music

 - Wayne Johnson Trio: Everybody's Painting Pictures [YouTube, one track only, not the full album, and not even the best track] [Amazon]

 You've probably never heard of Wayne Johnson, either.
 I admit that I have some very strange taste in music.
-If you like the sample YouTube track and can't find the album or can no longer play vinyl, email me.
+If you like the sample YouTube track and can't find the album or can no longer play vinyl, send me an email.

 - Pat Metheny Group: First Circle [YouTube] [Amazon]